MichaelRyanJr/BetterBoardGame/README.md

 To run multiplayer mode:

-  1st: on the serevr open the terminal and run
+  1st: on the server open the terminal and run

     cd ~/BetterBoardGame
     python3 -m server.server_main

   2nd: on both boards run the following commands

     cd ~/BetterBoardGame
     python3 -m board.main